mooreryan/pasv/README.md

 ## Picking reference sequences

 You can include as many reference sequences as you would like, but make the the first one in the reference file is the one you want to annotate against.
 In other, this is the sequence with which columns in the aligment with be named.

+## Known Issues

+When using Clustal Omega, we recommend passing in `-p '--threads 1'` or to some other low number because Clustal Omega uses all cpus by default.